bixycler/UniinfoNotes/pages/Mind Jungle.md

 				- This is a complicated & risky operation id:: 66ab130c-bee8-40e6-aa11-489eb4c34ec4 collapsed:: true
-					- When cut, Logseq replaces all refs to the cut block with the content of that block's heading item, and remembers these refs somewhere in its internal DB.
+					- When cut, Logseq replaces all refs to the cut block with the content of that block's heading item, and remembers these refs in the corresponding in ((66f7b4fd-e34e-4fc3-9c2d-d468206d279b)).
-					- When pasted, Logseq restore replaced refs of this block.
+					- When pasted, Logseq restores the replaced refs of this block.
 					- Some times, Logseq fails to restore refs, usually due to the pasted block being associated with new id.
 					- Some times, Logseq even hangs when at the cutting step.
 				- => We must always checkpoint with ((666ba1e2-19d1-409e-b30e-42a99b7e4ec0)) before moving blocks!